t4dhg/medical-device-symbols/CONTRIBUTING.md

-# Contributing to MDR Label Icons
+# Contributing to Medical Device Symbols

-Thank you for your interest in contributing to MDR Label Icons!
+Thank you for your interest in contributing to Medical Device Symbols!
 This document provides guidelines for contributing to this project.

 ## Table of Contents